Vennik/ing/README.md

 Run `grunt` from the commandline.

 Use `grunt watch` to automatically update files.
-Use a livereload client to automatically refresh the browser.
+Use a livereload client to automatically refresh the browser, for example: https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en.

 Contacts
 --------